 Additionally, you may find that podcasts in particular sound better than they typically do on bassier headphones, because the relative emphasis on second and higher-formant speech sounds does wonders for intelligibility.
 Like I said: not bad, just strange.

-If you have an EQ in your music player app like Amazon Music HD or one on the system level, please drop 3-20kHz by about 5dB; your hearing will thank you.
+Using the EQ in the Bose Music app, in your music player app like Amazon Music HD, or one on the system level, please drop 3-20kHz by about 5dB; your hearing will thank you.
 That’s not to say that these are bad headphones, it’s just that sometimes you’ll be assaulted by a song mixed for another time that doesn’t hold up.
 Anything with lots of cymbal shimmer will be a bit grating, and speech intelligibility suffers a bit in mixes with a lot of high-end sounds because of this emphasis.

 How good does the Bose QuietComfort 45 microphone sound?